Transfer at Los Angeles Airport

 - International -> domestic: immigration and security check

-- National -> International: no check
+- Domestic -> International: no security check

-- National -> national: no check
+- Domestic -> domestic: no security check

 Do I have to leave the transit zone when transferring between terminals?